 - Prepare the number of quart jars equal to amount of pickles you have by running through the dishwasher or boiling for 10 minutes in a pot of water to sterilize.

 - Place the garlic and dill in the bottom of each jar, along with optional red pepper flakes.
-Pack the cucumbers on top, leaving a 1/2 to 1 inch of head space.
+Pack the cucumbers on top, leaving about 1/2 of headspace (you want the brine to be able to cover the cucumbers).

 - In a large saucepan, combine water, vinegar, spices, salt and sugar.
 Bring to a boil, reduce heat, and simmer for 5 minutes.

-- Ladle the brine into the jar leaving 1/4 inch of head space.
+- Ladle the brine into the jar leaving 1/4 inch of head space to cover the cucumbers.
 Attach lids.

 - Let cool to room temperature, label the lids with day and year and then store in the refrigerator.